 - Warm soapy water.

-- Small piece of bubblewrap.
+- A small piece of bubble wrap.

-1. How to Create the Templates
+1. Create the Templates

 - Draw around the shoe lasts using a felt tip pen.